comur/ComurImageBundle/README.md

     }
     ```

-2. Add this bundle to your app/AppKernel.php:
+2. Register FOSJsRouting and this bundle to your app/AppKernel.php:

     ```
     // app/AppKernel.php